ietf-wg-alto/draft-ietf-alto-path-vector/services.md

 ### Uses ##

 This member MUST include the resource ID of the network map based on which the PIDs are defined.
-If this resource supports `persistent-entities`, it MUST also include the originating resources of entities that appear in the response.
+If this resource supports `persistent-entity-id`, it MUST also include the originating resources of entities that appear in the response.

 ### Response ## {#pvcm-resp}